December 8th

 Commentary:

 The intelligence to read another's mind makes one think from the other person's perspective.
-This gives him a vision beyond what meets the eye and he becomes less judgemental.
+This gives a vision beyond what meets the eye and he becomes less judgemental.
 Blessed are people who have this attitude and so are the ones that keep such company!

 pada vigrahaH: